 Unlike process causality, where all events depict different causal histories, here replicas can known the same set of events.
 In that case we say that replicas are equivalent.
+Data Causality Causal histories

-At the end of this run we have the following relations among replicas, as observed by set inclusion:

-$r_a \parallel r_b$ and $r_a \parallel r_c$ and $r_b < r_c$.
+Unlike process causality, where all events depict different causal histories, here replicas can known the same set of events.
+In that case we say that replicas are equivalent.
+At the end of this run we have the following relations among replicas, as observed by set inclusion: $r_a \parallel r_b$ and $r_a \parallel r_c$ and $r_b < r_c$ .
+Time, Logical Time and Causality

-Data Causality Version vectors

 Both version vectors and causal histories characterize data causality.
+Are version vectors the most concise representation of data causality?

-Are version vectors the most consise representation of data causality?
+Both version vectors and causal histories characterize data causality.
+Are version vectors the most concise representation of data causality?
 In fact, no, altough it looks like.